 The application period for summer 2020 will open on January 14.
 All applications require completion of a brief online form and submission of a current resume and cover letter.

 About the PSI

 The PSI is sponsored by the Graduate School of Public Health.
-For students interested in PSI opportunities, questions can be directed to Robin A. Leaf, MEd, educational programs and practicum manager.
+For students interested in PSI opportunities, questions can be directed to Robin A. Leaf, MEd, Director of Strategic Academic Initiatives and Accreditation.